peterchiriac/Fieldpulse-agritech-sensor-quality/README.md

 ## Limitations

-This is a small simulated dataset created for portfolio and learning purposes.
+This is a small simulated dataset created for demonstration and learning purposes.

 The project does not include: